kyma-project/busola/tests/integration/README.md

 Before testing, copy your cluster's kubeconfig file to `fixtures/kubeconfig.yaml`.

-Also you need `ACC_AMP_TOKEN` to submit your generated accessibility report to AMP Prtal.
+Also, you need `ACC_AMP_TOKEN` to submit your generated accessibility report to AMP Portal.

 ### Run Accessibility Tests in the Headless Mode